Guidance

 CQC guidance

 There’s a range of guidance for GP practices on the CQC website.
-In addition to the above, the BMA has produced guidance for practices which provides a straightforward explanation to help you determine whether you are compliant with the CQC's essential standards.
-This guidance is available here .
+In addition to the above, the BMA has produced guidance for practices which is available here .

 Clinical Negligence Scheme for General Practice